![]() |

 also for the relief of a building machine.
 In fact, archaeologists are still discussing

 the matter of the buildings represented.
-See the whole tomb here
+Above is a drawing of the whole tomb.

-The colour pictures of the ancient coins are taken from Luciani, Il Colosseo.
-The B&W ones from AA.VV., Anfiteatro Flavio
+Colour pictures of the ancient coins are taken from Luciani, Il Colosseo.
+B&W ones from AA.VV., Anfiteatro Flavio